LittleB0xes/Dailyrium/README.md

 - Now, player and living entities are not separated.
 The hero is treated the same as everyone else. no favoritism: everyone in the same `Vec <LivingEntity>`
 - The question of switching to a `HashMap` rather than a `Vec` may be posed.
 - Add a check propertie function for elements.

+## Day 5
+- Spawn some gold here
+- Move from `Vec<Property>` to `HashMap<Property, PropertyValue>.
+It's pretty ugly to to write but seems to be more useful and powerful